alejandroFerrante/Woblocks/README.md

 ## Default Images and Icons

 Woblocks uses a default set of images and icons that will be enabled by default for you to use.
 This are stored in /imgs and /icons/representations respectively.
-You can add images to this directories and then run the generateDefaultImagesAndIcons script.
+You can add images to this directories and then you must run the generateDefaultImagesAndIcons script in order to incorporate them.

 ## How to Export Code